-• If observations show that immunity lapses, the standard response is to add an $R \to S$ transition.

-- If the observed variance of progression times for a disease is smaller than predicted in an SEIR model, then the standard response is to add more stages of progression, such as $E_1 \rightarrow E_2 \rightarrow I_1 \rightarrow I_2$, narrowing the variance while preserving the average. - Part of the rationale for health-care workers to wear protective equipment is that hospitalized and critical-care patients-and the health-care workers themselves-are believed to be sources of infection.
+- Perhaps observations show that immunity lapses.
+The standard response is to add an $R \to S$ transition. - Perhaps the observed variance of progression times for a disease is smaller than predicted in an SEIR model.
+The standard response is to add more stages of progression, such as $S \to E_1 \to E_2 \to I_1 \to I_2 \to R$, narrowing the variance while preserving the average. - Perhaps the period of infectiousness begins before the period of symptoms, and people with symptoms take more precautions to reduce transmission.
+The standard response-assuming, e.g., an S → E1 → E2 → I1 → I2 → R model-is to model a larger transmission speed from I1 than from I2.
+The terminology used for such a model distinguishes the "latent period", meaning the non-infectious time spent in E, from the "incubation period", meaning the pre-symptomatic time spent in E and I1. - Part of the rationale for health-care workers to wear protective equipment is that hospitalized and critical-care patients-and the health-care workers themselves-are believed to be sources of infection.
 This is not accounted for in the model of [5].
 The standard response would be to add further compartments to track infections of health-care workers. - People are spread around the globe.
 Infections are sometimes carried by travelers or possibly by packages, but presumably infections are much more likely to spread locally.
-The standard response is to have local compartments with different transmission rates that try to account for local factors such as population density and frequency of mask use.
+The standard response is to have local compartments, perhaps with different transmission rates that try to account for local factors such as population density and frequency of mask use.

-All of these models are extremely sensitive to parameters such as β and γ .
+All of these models depend heavily upon parameters such as β and γ .
 Small mistakes in estimating those parameters can easily produce vastly larger errors in predictions.
-This difficulty is exacerbated by the practice of adding more and more compartments to models, along with more and more dimensions in the parameter space, since accurate fitting typically becomes exponentially more difficult as the dimension grows.
+This difficulty is exacerbated by the practice of adding more and more compartments to models, along with more and more dimensions in the parameter space, since the problem of computing parameters accurately from output data typically becomes exponentially more difficult as the dimension grows.
 Furthermore, modeling a discrete probabilistic process as a continuous deterministic process becomes increasingly difficult to justify as the number of compartments increases.

 2.3.
 Parameters in [5].
-In the model of [5], the speed (per day) of progression from being infectious $(I \to R \text{ or } I \to H_H \text{ or } I \to H_C$, depending on the disease severity) is 1/5 (" γ "); the speed of progression from hospitalization to recovery $(H_H \to R)$ for moderate cases is 1/8 (" δ_H "); the speed of progression from hospitalization to critical care $(H_H \to C)$ is 1/6 (" δ_C "); and the speed of progression from critical care to recovery $(C \to R)$ is 1/10 (" ξ_C ").
+In the model of [5], the speed (per day) of progression from being infectious $(I \to R \text{ or } I \to H_H \text{ or } I \to H_C$, depending on the disease severity) is 1/5 (" γ "); the speed of progression from hospitalization to recovery $(H_H \to R)$ for moderate cases is 1/8 (" δ_H "); the speed of progression from hospitalization to critical care $(H_C \to C)$ is 1/6 (" δ_C "); and the speed of progression from critical care to recovery $(C \to R)$ is 1/10 (" ξ_C ").
 The speed of progression from being exposed to being infectious is not stated in [5] but appears to be modeled as 1/5.